 Tip: Consider jazzing up your sanitizers with custom colors, vinyl graphics, and counter-mounted dispensers.

 2. Social Distancing: This topic is complicated.
 For your exhibit designer, it will affect every decision in your booth.
-How does the designer position meeting rooms, presentation areas, and demonstration spaces to be both effective and safe?
+How does the designer position meeting rooms, presentation areas, and demonstration spaces to be both effective and safe for post-covid trade shows?
 Will the exhibit have seating?
 If so, how far apart do you need to place the furniture?
 Some areas may require dividers, such as acrylic partitions.
 Some exhibitors may decide on a larger space to ensure social distancing.
 Others may elect to remove items like counters, workstations, and storage.

 Tip: Schedule demos and presentations by appointment only.
 You’ll be able to manage the flow and create a buzz before the show even opens.

 3. Traffic Flow: Even before COVID-19, exhibit designers obsessed about traffic flow and the efficient use of space.
 Layer on safety and it’s gotten more complicated.
-Post-COVID exhibit designs may require more area segmentation allowing booth staff to meet with attendees away from other attendees.
+Designs for Post-covid trade shows may require more area segmentation allowing booth staff to meet with attendees away from other attendees.
 Think multiple workstations or counters with similar/duplicate information and functionality.